 Successful Green Proving Ground program technology evaluations lead to the deployment of energy-saving technologies throughout the GSA portfolio.
 To date, eleven technologies have been identified as having broad deployment potential.
 As of 2015, technologies evaluated by GPG have been deployed in 215 locations, resulting in annual energy savings of 170,000 MMBtu and life-cycle energy cost avoidance of $33 million.

-Desk-based technologies and other electronics account for roughly 25% of a building’s electricity consumption and often continue to consume power, even when turned off.
-Based on evaluation results that demonstrated a 26% reduction in workstation plug loads, GSA is currently installing advanced power strips to eliminate wasteful phantom power in more than 80 federal facilities across the nation, including its Washington, D.C. headquarters.
+Desk-based technologies and other electronics account for roughly 25% of a building’s electricity consumption and often continue to consume power even when turned off.
+Based on evaluation results that demonstrated a 26% reduction in workstation plug loads, more than 16,000 advanced power strips have been deployed throughout the GSA portfolio as of 2015.

-Data centers consume roughly two percent of all energy used in the United States, and their carbon footprint is projected to exceed that of the airline industry by 2020.
-Based on evaluation results that showed a 48% reduction in cooling load and a 17% reduction in overall all energy use, GPG is supporting the installation of wireless sensor networks in two GSA-operated data centers.
+Data centers consume roughly two percent of all energy used in the United States.
+Based on evaluation results that showed a 48% reduction in cooling load and a 17% reduction in overall energy use, GPG supported the installation of wireless sensor networks in two GSA-operated data centers.

 * Deployed through Energy Savings Performance Contracts (ESPCs)